digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

 Data Transformation: Runtime Semantics
 --------------------------------------

-Whenever a contract is fetched or exercised, a template version is selected according to a set of rules detailed below .
+Whenever a contract is fetched, a choice is exercised, or an interface value is converted to a template value, a template version is selected according to a set of rules detailed below .
 We call this template the target template.

 The contract is then transformed into a value that fits the type of the target template.
 Then, its metadata (signatories, observers, key,